 From left to right: 3 x PLUMSA Laundry bags – MALM 3 chest of drawers (please remember to anchor it against the wall) – New OMEDELBAR LED multi-use lighting – RANARP Pendant lamp – TROFAST Storage combination Black/white

-My design ethos is that I focus on the balance between practical and inspirational – creating designs which are easy to live with but inspiring to live in.
+I believe homes should practical and inspirational – easy to live with but inspiring to live in.
 So the practical elements of the design are highlighted with the speech bubbles.
 To turn the chest of drawers into a changing table you can use the VÄDRA Babycare mat.

 View of the other side of the room.